-Cash includes deposits maintained with local banks while cash equivalents represent investments with original maturities of 90 days or less.
+Cash includes deposits maintained with local banks.

 Money market investments that have a remaining maturity of one year or less at the time of purchase, including those shown as restricted assets (note 1-E) are carried at amortized cost, provided that the fair value is not significantly affected by the impairment of the credit standing of the issuer or other factors.
-Other investments are reported at fair value.